-Convert a pipeline with a CatBoost classifier#
+Convert a pipeline with a CatBoost classifier

 sklearn-onnx only converts scikit-learn models into ONNX but many libraries implement scikit-learn API so that their models can be included in a scikit-learn pipeline.
-This example considers a pipeline including a :epkg:`CatBoost` model. sklearn-onnx can convert the whole pipeline as long as it knows the converter associated to a CatBoostClassifier.
+This example considers a pipeline including a CatBoost model. sklearn-onnx can convert the whole pipeline as long as it knows the converter associated to a CatBoostClassifier.
 Let’s see how to do it.

-Train a CatBoostClassifier#
+Train a CatBoostClassifier

 import numpy